 Yoni continues affirming his trademark hybrid sound with this new tune, bringing the sacred harmonies and rhythms of his upbringing to modern hip-hop infused jazz territory.
 ‘Snow’ shows a more mellow side of the musician, and his ability to create subtle variation within a recurrent ‘trans-like’ melodic pattern. “‘Snow’ is a bumpy instrumental piece consisting of vintage keyboards and rugged drum recordings inspired by 90’s east coast hip hop tunes – a personal favourite of mine.
 In the core of the song lies a simple middle eastern motif which I play in a loop throughout the track, maintaining the driving feel of it.
 I called it ‘Snow’, reminiscing the rare times it snows in my hometown” says Yoni.

-The tune will be released as part of the great ‘Village Live & Direct Single Series’, compilation alongside other pring talent on the scene.
+The tune will be released as part of the great ‘Village Live & Direct Single Series’, a compilation featuring other upcoming talents on the scene.

 We’re delighted to premiere the new track and when you’re done listening read our interview with the young artist below.